JeiKeiLim/RecoMo/backend/data_prepare/README.md

 ### grab_movie_poster.py

 Downloads movie poster images from TMDB API.
+This scripts takes about a day to download all the movie posters from the MovieLens20M dataset.

 #### Requirements
 - TMDB API key (set as environment variable `TMDB_API_KEY`)